fedbiomed/fedbiomed/README.md

 ./scripts/fedbiomed_run node config config-n1.ini register-model
 ```

-The CLI will ask for name of the model, description and the path where model file is stored. **Model files should saved as txt in the file system for registiration.** This because these files are for only hashing purposes not for loading modules.
+The CLI asks for the name of the model, description and the path where model file is stored. **Model files should be saved as txt in the file system for registration**.
+This is because these files are for only hashing purposes not for loading modules.

 #### Deleting Registered Models